GoogleChrome/kino/src/api/03-user-experience/09-google-cast.md

 ## Metadata

-Receiver applications may expose additional information about the media in their UI, or provide additional features depending on metadata passed to them.
+Receiver applications may expose additional information about the media in their UI or provide additional features depending on metadata passed to them.

 The [Cast Application Framework] defines several [Metadata classes] that developers can use to convey information like the content title, thumbnail, release dates, authors etc.